+Topic Instructions

+Welcome and Greet participants and review the basics:

+Introductions Introductions

+Intended Length of Session

+Breaks

-Topic Instructions Welcome and Introductions Greet participants and review the basics:Introductions Intended Length of SessionBreaks Objectives of the Class Understand the features of Google Slides, Maps, Translate, and YouTube.
+Objectives of Understand the features of Google Slides, Maps, Translate, and

+the Class YouTube.

 Know how to navigate Google Slides and Maps.

 Know how to navigate Google Translate and YouTube.

-Target Outcomes Let participants know that at the end of the class, we hope they will know how to:
+Target Let participants know that at the end of the class, we hope they will

+Outcomes know how to:

-Explain how to use the features of Google Slides, Maps, Translate, and YouTube to generate information to communicate with others. • Use the tools and features available in Google Slides and Maps to create custom presentations and maps for personal, academic, and business purposes. • Use the tools and features of Google Translate and YouTube to communicate information in different languages and using multimedia sources for personal, academic, and business purposes.
-Using presentation slides and handouts, review the materials and Presenting the Material guide participants to explore ways to use Google Workspace to increase productivity and collaboration through the following topics: • Collaborating in real-time on presentations. • Creating and formatting presentations. • Embedding and referencing multimedia in presentations.
-Translating text and voice messages. • Searching for locations and creating maps using markers, routes, locations, street view, and layering.
-Review and Thank participants for attending.
-Closing Review objectives and answer questions. • Ask participants to complete Element 5: Create of the Post Self-Assessment.
-Review the date for the next class.
+- Explain how to use the features of Google Slides, Maps, Translate, and YouTube to generate information to communicate with others. - Use the tools and features available in Google Slides and Maps to create custom presentations and maps for personal, academic, and business purposes. - Use the tools and features of Google Translate and YouTube to communicate information in different languages and using multimedia sources for personal, academic, and business purposes.

+Presenting the Material

+Using presentation slides and handouts, review the materials and guide participants to explore ways to use Google Workspace to increase productivity and collaboration through the following topics:

+- Collaborating in real-time on presentations. - Creating and formatting presentations. - Embedding and referencing multimedia in presentations. - Translating text and voice messages. - Searching for locations and creating maps using markers, routes, locations, street view, and layering.

+Thank participants for attending.

+- Review objectives and answer questions.

+- Ask participants to complete Element 5: Create of the Post Self-Assessment.

+- Review the date for the next class.